NicoTurbo494/ofox_a51nsxx/README.md

-## TWRP device tree for the Samsung A515F.
+## OrangeFox device tree for the Samsung A515F.

 ## How-to compile it: